Uğur Rıfat Karlova: Biography

 Born in Izmit, Karlova's family origins go back to the city of Karlová.
 He attended primary school in his father's city of Hayrabolu in Tekirdağ Province.
 Following that, his father sent him to Private Tekirdag College which was the first English private school in Tekirdag.
 After graduation, he continued his studies at the Tekirdag Tourism Profession High School.

 In 1998, he graduated from this school's Department of Accounting and Reception and in the same year he enrolled at the University of Mersin's Vocational School of Anamur in the Department of Hotel Management in German Language.
 Karlova got his degree in 2001 and in 2002 he entered Ankara University's Department of Chinese/Sinology, graduating in 2006.

 In 2006, he received a scholarship to study in Taiwan.
-Karlova received his master's degree in the Department of Political Science at National Taiwan Normal University Karlova speaks fluent German, Mandarin and Turkish, and has some level of proficiency in English and Taiwanese.
+Karlova received his master's degree in the Department of Political Science at National Taiwan Normal University.
+Karlova speaks fluent German, Mandarin and Turkish, and has some level of proficiency in English and Taiwanese.
 He also completed script writing and acting courses from universities in Taiwan including Chinese Culture University and Taipei National University of Arts.
 Karlova is currently studying and developing his entertainment career in Taiwan.
+He became naturalized as a Taiwanese citizen in 2018.